 Japan All Stars 1 Siam Celtic 2 (Saturday 12th March 2022) AFL Bangkok Casuals League (att: c10)

-A rugby game had just finished on the multi lined pitch in front of the changing block and stand between Southerners Vets and Bangkok Bangers.
-I continued to the far pitch which thankfully had some shade for my game.
+A rugby game had just finished on the multi-lined pitch in front of the changing block and stand between Southerners Vets and Bangkok Bangers.
+I continued to the far pitch, which thankfully had some shade for my game.

-I chose the Celtic game as it featured Leon Nelson, a former Hillingdon Borough striker who I enjoyed watching.
+I chose the Celtic game as it featured Leon Nelson, a former Hillingdon Borough striker whom I enjoyed watching.
 Another former Northern League player and pal, Lee Hall, was playing at the back for them.

 It was nice to be recognised and made welcome.
 It was also good to see a decent standard of football.
 The Japanese took the lead before the hoops equalised with a screamer of a free kick in the afternoon heat.

-The competitively played match was settled by Nelson in the second half who lost his marker to let rip with a beauty that gave the keeper no chance.
+The competitively played match was settled by Nelson in the second half, who lost his marker to let rip with a beauty that gave the keeper no chance.
 Celtic then saw out the game in a most professional fashion as they retained possession.

 at Phetburi Field